naidu199/instagram_clone_flutter/README.md

 # instagram_clone

 Builting the Instagram clone from scratch using Flutter and Firebase!

+## Features
+✨ Cross-Platform Development: Leveraged the power of Flutter to create a seamless and responsive user experience on Web, Android, and iOS .

+🔥 Real-time Database: Utilized Firebase Firestore to handle real-time data updates, ensuring smooth and dynamic interactions.

+🔐 User Authentication: Implemented secure authentication using Firebase Auth, providing users with a safe and personalized experience.

+📸 Image Upload & Storage: Integrated Firebase Storage for efficient and scalable image upload and retrieval, mirroring Instagram's core functionality.

+💬 Interactive Features: Built-in functionalities such as liking, commenting, and following, making the app engaging and interactive.

 ## Tech Stack
 <div align="center">